Alan Rodríguez (Paraguayan footballer)

-Alan Francisco Rodríguez Armoa (born 15 August 2000) is a Paraguayan professional footballer who plays as a left-back or midfielder for Campeonato Brasileiro Série B club Remo.
+Alan Francisco Rodríguez Armoa (born 15 August 2000) is a Paraguayan professional footballer who plays as a left-back or midfielder for Paraguayan Primera División club Olimpia.

 Club career

 Rodríguez started professional football in 2018 with Cerro Porteño.
 He played 136 games and won the Apertura in 2020 and the Clausura in 2021.
 In 2023, he signed for Rosario Central.
 He won the Copa de la Liga Profesional, coming on in the 81st minute of the final.

 In 2025, he was loaned to Remo until the end of the year.

 International career

 In 2017, Rodríguez was called up for the 2017 FIFA U-17 World Cup.